GioInter/GioInter.github.io/_pages/about.md

 Hi!
 I'm Giovanni, a PhD student in Mathematics at the Scuola Normale Superiore, Pisa, under the supervision of [Michele D'Adderio](https://people.dm.unipi.it/dadderio/).

 My research is in algebraic combinatorics, with a focus on symmetric functions, Macdonald polynomials, Theta operators, lattice paths and combinatorics of the Coxeter groups.
-My recent work concerns Neguț and Theta operators, as well as Eulerian numbers and semipermutations.

-I obtained my Master's degree in Mathematics at the Università di Pisa in 2023, with a thesis entitled *A generalisation of the Shuffle Theorem*, supervised by Michele D'Adderio.
+I obtained my Master's degree in Mathematics at the Università di Pisa in 2023, supervised by Michele D'Adderio.
 Previously, I completed my Bachelor's degree at the same university, working with Giovanni Gaiffi on the *Littlewood–Richardson rule*.
 Alongside my university studies, I attended the Corso Ordinario in Mathematics at the Scuola Normale Superiore (2018–2024).

-## Research

-- **Symmetric functions and operators:** explicit formulas for Neguț operators and their connections with Theta operators and the Dyck path algebra.
-- **Combinatorics and geometry:** permutation statistics, generalizations of Eulerian numbers, and the topology of Hessenberg-type varieties.

 See my [publications and preprints]({{ '/publications/' | relative_url }}) and [CV]({{ '/cv/' | relative_url }}) for further details.